yoctoproject/poky/documentation/dev-manual/vulnerabilities.rst

 As mentioned previously, if data in the CVE database is wrong, it is recommend to fix those issues in the CVE database directly.

+Note that if there are many CVEs with the same status and reason, those can be shared by using the :term:`CVE_STATUS_GROUPS` variable.

 Recipes can be completely skipped by CVE check by including the recipe name in the :term:`CVE_CHECK_SKIP_RECIPE` variable.